SCHYS 300-Hour Yoga Teacher Training and Step 1 of Yoga Therapy Training Program Overview

 We will take a deep dive into sequencing, western anatomy, the subtle body, pranayama, yogic philosophy, ayurveda, and more!
 Our Faculty will give you the tools to take your yoga off the mat and into the world.
 Because this program is grounded in yoga therapy as inspired by TKV Desikachar, the emphasis is on safety and healing the body, mind, and spirit.

 This 300-hour program is also the beginning step of our Yoga Therapy Training Program.
-Graduates of this 300-hour program may continue their journey on to Steps 2 and 3 to complete their Yoga Therapy Certification (C-IAYT).
-The Yoga Therapy Program is an Accredited Program with the International Association of Yoga Therapists (IAYT).
+For those applicants who already have a RYT300 we offer a $150 discount —please apply using the appropriate application for those with an RYT300.
+Graduates of the first year of this 300-hour program/Step 1 may continue their journey on to Steps 2 and 3 to complete their Yoga Therapy Certification (for C-IAYT).
+Our Yoga Therapy Program is an Accredited Program with the International Association of Yoga Therapists (IAYT).

-We are now accepting applications for the program to be held at SCHYS's Orange, VA location - program starts March 2019!
+We begin accepting applications approximately six months prior to the start date.
+See Schedule of Program.
 Email email@example.com for more information and to apply (.docx).
-Learn more about the admission process here.
+See admission process here.
 Your application must include a non-refundable $80 application fee.

-SCHYS is a Yoga Alliance Registered School.
-Graduates of this program may apply to Yoga Alliance for a RYT-500.
+SCHYS 300-Hour Program is a Yoga Alliance Registered School.
+Graduates of this program may apply to Yoga Alliance for their RYT-500.

 topics in our 300-hour yoga teacher training curriculum